How do I get started?

 The club's fleet includes over twenty shells.
 There are light-, mid- and heavyweight Peinert singles for men and women.
 Maas Aeros for rougher conditions and novice rowers.
 There are also light and mid weight Swift singles.
 Light-, mid- and heavyweight doubles are made by Hudson.
 We also have a coxed quad/4 and a cox-less quad rigged.

 Do I have to take a swim test?

 A swim test is not required however you must sign a waiver stating your ability to swim when joining the club.
-Learn to row program include lessons in recovering from a accidental swim when rowing.
+Learn to row programs include lessons in recovering from an accidental swim when rowing.

 How can I Make an individual donation?

 Supporting ARC and NHCR ensures continuing our good work for years to come.
 And Amoskeag Rowing Club is a 501(c) 3 charitable organization so it's tax deductible!